Stacked glass payment cards with a pound symbol, pyramid silhouette, and Egyptian flag

 Egypt's crypto regulatory framework sits in a gray zone: bank-facilitated trading is banned, but individual crypto ownership is not explicitly illegal.

 The CBE (Central Bank of Egypt, Al-Bank Al-Markazi Al-Masri, البنك المركزي المصري) issued its first crypto-related circular in 2018, directing all licensed banks and financial institutions to refrain from dealing in, trading, or facilitating transactions involving cryptocurrencies.
+The CBE later renewed that warning publicly.

 This was reinforced by the Banking Law No. 194 of 2020, Article 206, which prohibits issuing, trading, or promoting cryptocurrencies without CBE and CMA approval, with penalties including fines of EGP 1-10 million and imprisonment.